 Assault is located in Section 22.01 of the Texas Penal Code.
 Assault is one of the most complicated statutes in the Texas Penal Code.
 This is because there are different kinds of assault and many different penalties, and the Texas Legislature has altered it so many times that the statute reads like a patchwork mess.
 To oversimplify things, there are essentially three ways to assault someone in Texas:

-- Threatening imminent bodily injury
+2) To threaten imminent bodily injury

-- Causing offensive bodily contact
+3) To cause offensive bodily contact

 The most commonly charged assault is assault bodily injury.
 Your charge may be either a misdemeanor or a felony.
 The criminal penalties range from a Class C misdemeanor all the way up to a first degree felony.
 The severity of the charge depends on a number of factors, including the severity of the damage to the victim, who the victim is, and how the assault happened.
 If the alleged victim is a family member or household member, that is very important.
 The potential punishment can range from a simple fine all the way up to prison time.
 Assault convictions could result in the loss of crucial rights, and this is especially true if the alleged victim is a family member.
 One penalty that people do not often foresee includes the loss of the right to own a firearm.
 The result of an assault conviction can affect a person for the rest of his or her life.
 If you are facing any kind of assault charge, you need to consult with an attorney who handles these kinds of cases, who knows the nuances of hiring an aggressive criminal defense lawyer should be a priority.
 This page examines the assault statute and provides links to the specific kinds of assault statutes.